 How the artist got it

-The guitar's acquisition by Hendrix is unspecified in accessible sources.
-It appears in documented use and photography during his final year.
+The guitar's acquisition by Hendrix is not documented in accessible sources.
+It appears in use and photography during his final year β at the Isle of Wight (August 1970) and in the Dannemann photographs (September 17, 1970).

 Ownership timeline